-All Foreign Nationals who accept a probationary and tenured appointment at Western University must possess a work permit issued by Citizenship and Immigration Canada (CIC) before the start of employment.
-Western University cannot legally employ foreign nationals who do not possess a valid work permit.
+All Foreign Nationals who accept a probationary and tenured appointment at Western University must possess a work permit issued by Immigration, Refugee and Citizenship Canada (IRCC) before the start of employment.
+Western University cannot legally employ Foreign Nationals who do not possess a valid work permit.

-The validity of the work permit will vary and it is dependent on a number of factors including the duration of the LMO, validity of passport and length of job offer.
+The validity of the work permit will vary and it is dependent on a number of factors including the duration of the LMIA, validity of passport and length of job offer.

-Non-Canadian spouses/partners of Skilled Workers may qualify for an open work permit in Canada without the need of a LMO from Service Canada.
-More information can be found at the Citizenship and Immigration Canada website.
+Non-Canadian spouses/partners of Skilled Workers may qualify for an open work permit in Canada without the need of a LMIA from Service Canada.
+More information can be found at the IRCC website.

 If applicable, visitor records and/or study permits for accompanying dependent children will be issued at the port of entry.
 It is important for accompanying family members to have the appropriate immigration documentation for benefits coverage.